Boeing leaders meet Thursday to decide fate of Everett’s 787 line

 With the 787 gone and the 747 jumbo jet production set to end in 2022, the Everett widebody jet final assembly building — long touted by Boeing as the largest building by volume in the world — will be left a giant, half-empty box.

-Only the 767 and 777X lines will remain, both in low volume production, with no new airplane on the horizon.
+Only the 767 and 777X lines will remain, both in low-volume production, with no new airplane on the horizon.

-Jon Holden, district president of the International Association of Machinists (IAM) said his union until recently had about 1,100 people working locally on the 787 program, though by now that number is likely significantly lower after a round of layoffs this summer.
+Jon Holden, district president of the International Association of Machinists (IAM), said his union until recently had about 1,100 people working locally on the 787 program, though by now that number is likely significantly lower after a round of layoffs this summer.

 Gov. Jay Inslee, in a statement, estimated the consolidation in South Carolina would mean direct job losses in Washington of around 1,000.
 That would include not only Boeing employees on the 787 assembly line, in its fabrication and cabin interior shops, and in various support roles, but also small numbers of employees in Everett at suppliers such as Safran, which makes the 787 landing gear, and GE and Rolls-Royce that make the jet’s engines.